 The Alaska Center for the Performing Arts, also known as the Center or the PAC, opened its doors to the public in 1988.
 The facility was built as part of Project 80's, along with the Anchorage Museum of History and Art, Egan Civic and Convention Center, Sullivan Arena and Z.J.
 Loussac Library.
-The 2013-2014 performance season marks the Center's 25th Anniversary and along with celebrating this benchmark we are feverishly looking ahead to our next 25 years!
-So please visit this site often to learn more about what is going on at your Alaska Center!
+The 2013-2014 performance season marked the Center's 25th Anniversary.
+Along with celebrating this benchmark we are now feverishly looking ahead to our next 25 years!

 In the fall of 2008, the Center merged its facility website (myalaskacenter.com) and its ticketing services website (centertix.net) to create a new website that allows visitors and patrons to have a seamless experience on the web.
 The new website is more focused on the events happening at the Center while still providing the detailed facility-related information that our user groups have come to appreciate having at their fingertips!

 One of the Center's main functions is to bring community together.
 As a downtown landmark the facility is not only a beautiful structure against the skyline, but also a place where people come to have life-changing experiences, every day! the Center is dedicated to providing opportunities for the community to enjoy this facility through various programs and community events.

 The Alaska Center for the Performing Arts began as just a dream.
 It was the dream of community leaders who believed that the performing arts in Alaska needed a permanent place they could call home.
 The world-class facility they envisioned was a place where the performing arts and artists could thrive, and where all Alaskans could come together to experience the joy, inspiration and enrichment that the performing arts provide.
 So began the dream, which became reality nearly thirty-five years later when the Alaska Center for the Performing Arts opened its doors for the first time.